-What is the best alignment for the yoga pose: Chaturanga?
-Well first let’s start with what Chaturanga is.
-Chaturanga is both a yoga pose and a transition otherwise known as a movement – a posture implies no movement, while a transition implies the movement between two static postures.
-Because Chaturanga is used as both a static posture and a transition, it is hard to have a universal conversation about it.
-We have to first agree on what it is in order to analyze “it”.
-Globally there is a discussion of “chaturanga” and yet everyone has a different idea of what it is in their mind, and thus there exists much controversy around what is the correct alignment of chaturanga.
+What is the best alignment for Chaturanga?
+First, let’s start with what this pose is.
+Chaturanga is both a yoga pose and a transition, otherwise known as a movement.
+A pose implies no movement, while a transition implies movement between two static postures.
+Because Chaturanga is used as both a static posture and a transition, it’s hard to have a universal conversation about it.
+We have to first agree on what it is in order to analyze.
+Globally, there is discussion about chaturanga and yet everyone has a different idea of what it is.
+Thus, there exists much controversy around correct alignment.

-How could there be a correct pose when the posture is usually taught as a movement from one posture to another?
-In modern vinyasa this pose is used to go from plank to upward dog, and in order for movement to occur it is a law that join alignment has to change, for if our joints do not change than no movement can occur.
-SO, while there are many reasons to practice chaturanga as an isolated pose, that is not how most people are practicing it these days, so it would be more useful to discuss how to move our bones and what muscles we can engage if we want a smooth flowing posture that minimizes risk of our joints.
+How could there be correct alignment when the posture is usually taught as movement from one pose to another?
+In modern vinyasa, this pose is used to go from plank to upward dog.
+In order for a movement to occur, it is a law of biomechanics that joint alignment has to change.
+If it doesn’t, then no movement can occur.
+SO, while there are many reasons to practice chaturanga as an isolated pose, that is not how most people are practicing it these days.
+It would be more useful to discuss how to move our bones and which muscles we can engage if we want a smooth flowing posture that minimizes risk to our joints.

 CONFUSED BY GRAVITY

-The movement is confusing mostly because of our relationship to gravity.
-When looking at the movement, it is actually not all that complex, there are only 3 major joints that change: the elbows go from straight to bend, the arm bone goes from being in front to by our side (flexion to neutral) and the shoulder blades go from apart to together (more or less) which is called protraction to retraction – explained in the video below.
-If you stand up and do the same actions with your arms while having your hands out in front, there is nothing mysterious or complex about the actions, but when you put the weight of your body plus gravity upon you then it gets interesting.
+While movement is not complex, it can be confusing mostly because of our relationship to gravity.
+There are only there major joints that change: the elbows go from straight to bent, the arm bones go from being in front to by our side (flexion to neutral), and the shoulder blades go from protraction to retraction (more or less), explained in the video below.
+If you stand with your arms in front of you and simulate the same actions, there is nothing mysterious or complex, but add the weight of your body and gravity, and now it gets interesting.

-While the joints actions are simple in the movement from plank down toward the ground, the muscle engagements that slow the body down in this transition are actually the OPPOSITE of the joints. .
-For example the elbow is bending when moving from plank downward to chaturanga, BUT the muscles that need to engage in order to slow down the movement are actually your triceps.
-The Triceps are the muslces that straighten the elbow, and yet we are wanting the elbow to bend.
-If we don’t activate our triceps in the transition form plank to chaturanga than we would rapidly fall on the ground.
-We do this all the time in transitions, we activate the opposing muscles of what is happening anatomically in our joints.
-We even do it in most static postures – for example, how many poses have you done where you feel your quads burning, and yet your knee is bent?
-The muscles that straighten the knee are the quads, and yet they are fully engaged in bent kneed postures, so that you don’t completely bend your knee and wind up on the ground.
+While the joint actions are simply moving from plank toward the ground, the muscle engagements that slow the body down in this transition are actually the OPPOSITE of the joints.
+For example, the elbows bend, BUT the muscles that engage in order to resist the movement are actually your triceps.
+Triceps are the muscles that help to straighten your arm.
+So as you bend into your elbows, your triceps fight back, keeping you from landing on your face.
+We do this all the time in transitions.
+We activate the opposing muscles of what is happening anatomically in our joints.
+We even do it in most static postures.
+How many poses have you done where you feel your quads burn, and yet your knees are bent?
+The muscles that straighten the knees are the quads, and yet they are fully engaged in bent knee postures so that you don’t land on the ground.

 ALIGN, REFINE AND MASTER YOUR FLOW